Anthony Perkins: Shift to supporting roles

-In 1971, Perkins starred in Ten Days' Wonder, a murder mystery directed by Claude Chabrol, marking his third collaboration with Orson Welles.
-The film featured a recurring narrative motif in Perkins's career: his character becomes romantically involved with a stepmother, as in Desire Under the Elms (1958) and Phaedra (1962).
+In 1971, Perkins starred in another French production, the murder mystery Ten Days' Wonder, his second film with Claude Chabrol where he reunited with Orson Welles.
+The film featured two recurring narrative motifs in Perkins's career: his character suffers from mental troubles, and becomes romantically involved with a stepmother as in Desire Under the Elms (1958) and Phaedra (1962).

 Perkins reunited with Tuesday Weld in Play It as It Lays (1972).
 The Chicago Sun-Times praised the film for its writing, direction, and casting, noting that Weld and Perkins brought emotional depth to their characters.
 Weld won a Golden Globe for her performance, and both she and Perkins were considered potential contenders for Academy Award nominations, though neither received one.
 Perkins later referred to his performance in the film as his best.

-Later in 1972, Perkins appeared in The Life and Times of Judge Roy Bean, a Western starring Paul Newman.
+Later in 1972, Perkins appeared in a supporting role in The Life and Times of Judge Roy Bean, a Western directed by John Huston and starring Paul Newman.
 Perkins played a traveling minister who aligns himself with Newman's character.
-The film marked his second appearance with Newman and his only on-screen collaboration with actor Tab Hunter.
-According to Hunter, the two had a brief reunion during filming in Tucson not having seen each other for nearly a decade.
-Hunter reported that Perkins was ending a long relationship with dancer Grover Dale and had begun conversion therapy with psychologist Mildred Newman in an attempt to become heterosexual.
-He later stated that during the filming, he had his first heterosexual experience with co-star Victoria Principal.
+The film marked his second appearance with Newman following WUSA, and his only shared credit with his former partner Tab Hunter.

+In 1974, Perkins was part of the ensemble cast of Murder on the Orient Express.
+The film reunited him with former co-stars Ingrid Bergman (Goodbye Again, 1961) and Martin Balsam (Psycho, 1960).
+It was both a critical and commercial success.
+That same year, Perkins co-starred with Beau Bridges and Blythe Danner in Lovin' Molly.
+The film was relatively well received.

+Also that year, Perkins assumed the lead role in the Broadway production of Equus, replacing Anthony Hopkins.
+In this role, he portrayed a psychiatrist, diverging from his previous portrayals of mentally unstable characters.
+The performance was met with strong critical acclaim.
+Also in 1974, he directed the Off-Broadway play The Wager, though it had minimal impact.

+In 1975, Perkins appeared in Mahogany alongside Diana Ross.
+The two developed a close friendship during filming.
+Perkins played a fashion photographer, a role that was rewritten shortly before filming to reflect aspects of his Psycho persona.
+The character, originally written as explicitly gay, was revised and portrayed with ambiguous, queer-coded traits.
+Perkins later expressed dissatisfaction with the film, but Mahogany performed well commercially.